waocats/crabgo/src/doc/src/reference/overriding-dependencies.md

 Let's also say that the current version of `uuid` on crates.io is `1.0.0`, but since then the master branch of the git repository has updated to `1.0.1`.
 This branch includes your new feature you submitted previously.
-To use this repository we'll edit our `Cargo.toml` to look like
+To use this repository we'll edit our `Crabgo.toml` to look like

 ```toml
 [package]